adafruit/Adafruit-MCP23017-Arduino-Library/README.md

 products from Adafruit!

 Written by Limor Fried/Ladyada  for Adafruit Industries.
-BSD license, check license.md for more information
-All text above must be included in any redistribution
+BSD license, check license.txt for more information All text above must be included in any redistribution

 To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_MCP23017.
 Check that the Adafruit_MCP23017 folder contains Adafruit_MCP23017.cpp and Adafruit_MCP23017.h